C Corp To LLC Conversion: Everything You Need to Know

 There are many advantages to converting a C Corporation to an LLC, but especially considering tax liabilities, there are also drawbacks to consider.
 LLCs and S Corporations are more efficient with regard to taxes, but the conversion itself can prove expensive.
 It's best to consult with a tax advisor to find out the details of your conversion before setting plans into motion.

 If you need help with C Corp to LLC conversion, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on our behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on our behalf of companies like Google, Menlo Ventures, and Airbnb.